Fifth Street & New Hampshire Avenue

 Clarence Hartwig became the town maintenance man in the mid 1980's and continued in that role for over two decades.
 Of all the responsibilities that position entailed, improving and maintaining the ball field was his passion.
 He loved the game; he never missed a night down there to watch whatever team was playing.
 Around 2005, Clarence started building the new T-ball field and dugouts located west of the main field.
 Over the years he worked hard, most of the time by himself; on occasions with help from his son and grandsons and even a ball park neighbor helped dig post holes in the early morning hours.
 Clarence put his heart and soul into this ball park, his pride clearly making it the impressive site it is today!

-About five years ago, trees were donated and planted behind the main outfield area and a newer scoreboard was purchased.
+Around 2006, trees were donated and planted behind the main outfield area and a newer scoreboard was purchased.
 In recent years, agri-lime replaced the in-field area of both fields.
 This enabled the fields to be used almost immediately after a rain.
 At the same time, the in-field area of the main field was set up for three different baseline lengths in order to accommodate whatever team was playing on the field.
 In 2008, a hand-held remote control unit for the scoreboard was purchased using a memorial donation from the DeBoer family.
 The most recent improvement was new fencing put up around the in-field portion of the main ball field, the dug outs and batting cage.

 Various teams use these fields including T-ball, boys player pitch, boys baseball, girls coach pitch, girls 12-14 and under softball, men's fast pitch softball, and Norris Titans baseball.
 The ball field is also host to the annual fireworks show held every year during the Cortland Fest summer event.